ThingEngineer/Laser-XY-Scanner/README.md

 Laser XY Scanner is an open source stepper motor based scanner.
 The components used are low cost and very accessible.
 This type of laser scanner is not extremely fast but it can still be used in a variety of applications.
-Draw, cut and or point with a laser with X and Y control.
+Draw, cut and or point with laser X and Y control.

 The circuit:
   * Arduino Nano